bevkoski/react-native-android-wear-demo/README.md

 #### Run the watch app

 1. Connect your Android watch via USB
-2. Select the `watch` module as a run configuration
+2. Select the `wear` module as a run configuration
-3. Run the `watch` module
+3. Run the `wear` module
 4. Select your watch from the available connected devices

 ## How it works